Jakob Holm Hansen

 Assess vulnerability or incident likelihood

-Instead of vulnerability assessments, you may find it faster to assess how likely it is that security incidents will happen at your provider.
-Some organizations use past performance as an indicator of incident likelihood assessment.
+Instead of vulnerability assessments, you may find it faster to assess the likelihood of security incidents at your provider.
+Some organisations use past performance as an indicator of incident likelihood assessment.

 Combining BIA and likelihood into risks